 Also, plenty of man-made things too.

 At the tippy top, there was a dam said to power the entire city.
-Now I’ve been to the Panama Canal and I can say without hesitation I’ve never seen a dam like this.
+In my younger years I visited the famed Panama Canal, yet I can say without hesitation I’ve never seen a dam like the one here on this Tasman Mountain.

 That has something to do, in part with the fact that I could hardly see it.
 The wall was relatively unassuming, but the expanse of the water reached deep into the hazy mist.
 It seemed endless.
 If I didn’t know any better, I’d think we were looking out over the ocean.